• Art magazine

 An extensive scientific publication entitled “Dubuffet and the City.
 People, Place and Urban Space” , researched and written by Dr. Berrebi and published by Hauser & Wirth Verlag, accompanies the exhibition.

-All images: © Adagp, Paris and DACS, London 2018
+All images: © ADAGP, Paris and DACS, London 2018

-Exhibitions - a history:
+Exhibitions – A History:

 • 1944: Galerie René Drouin, Paris

-• 1945: Gallery René Drouin, Paris
+• 1945: Galerie René Drouin, Paris

 • 1947: Pierre Matisse Gallery, New York